-President William Howard Taft's summer White House started out in Beverly, Mass.
-His staff ran the government from borrowed offices in downtown Beverly for four summers.
+President William Howard Taft’s summer White House started out in Beverly, Mass.
+For four summers, his staff ran the government from borrowed offices in downtown Beverly.

-Taft's first hostess in the city got sick and tired of Secret Service interference, nosy tourists and the hubbub surrounding the president.
+Taft’s first hostess in the city got sick and tired of Secret Service interference, nosy tourists and the hubbub surrounding the president.
 She told Taft not to come back at all.
-She said she'd tear down the house, located at Lynch Park.
+She even threatened to tear down the house, located at Lynch Park.
 Instead, she cut it in pieces, floated it across the harbor to Marblehead and left Taft to move to a new house in the neighborhood.

-Perhaps to lighten the burden on Beverly, Taft announced with great fanfare in July of 1910 that he would make an extended trip to Maine.
+Taft then announced with great fanfare in July of 1910 that he would make an extended trip to Maine.
 With stops planned for Eastport, Bangor, Ellsworth, Rockland and Islesboro, Taft would base his operations in Bar Harbor.
 There, he would stay on the 273-foot presidential yacht Mayflower, with its crew of 200.

-Taft first touched land in Eastport, delighting residents for whom a presidential visit was a once-in-a -lifetime event.
-From there he sailed on to Bar Harbor for a three-day stop.
+Taft first touched land in Eastport, then sailed on to Bar Harbor for a three-day stop.

-Taft spent much of his time shuttling between dinners at the homes of wealthy summer residents, taking coaching parties and playing golf.
-This caused a bit of a stir among year-round residents, which Taft deftly tamped down by giving a speech on the town bandstand.
+He spent much of his time with wealthy summer residents.
+This caused a bit of a stir among the year-rounders, which Taft tamped down by giving a speech on the town bandstand.

 “The three days that have passed in Bar Harbor will be red letter days in my life,” he told the crowd.
 “The air is like champagne in a Prohibition state, and without the uncomfortable consequences that follow imbibing that liquor.”

-However, Taft's visit to Bar Harbor, Northwest Harbor and Seal Harbor were not all a walk in the park.
-He shot a 23 on a single hole during one round of golf when he couldn't extricate himself from a particularly troublesome sand trap.
-On the same course, the 300-pound-plus president tripped painfully and strained an ankle.
+However, Taft’s visit to Mount Desert Island was not without trouble.
+He shot a 23 on a single hole during one round of golf when he got stuck in a sand trap.
+On the same course, the 300-pound-plus president tripped and sprained an ankle.

-And, when he spoke to a crowd in Ellsworth, pickpockets made off with hundreds of dollars from unsuspecting Mainers who came to hear him speak at the old Hancock House.
+And, when he spoke to a crowd at the Hancock House in Ellsworth, pickpockets made off with hundreds of dollars from unsuspecting Mainers who came to hear him speak.

 Most of the spots Taft visited are either gone or in private hands, but a few survive.
-The Bangor House hotel is still at the corner of Main and Union streets, though it’s now housing.
+The Bangor House Hotel is still at the corner of Main and Union streets, though it’s now housing.
 Taft participated in services at the stately Ellsworth Congregational Church.
-He took tea at the Jordan Pond House and, of course, the Kebo Country Club -- scene of Taft's rough game -- remains open to this day.
+He took tea at the Jordan Pond House and the Kebo Country Club — the scene of Taft’s rough game — remains open to this day.

 Hyannis Port, Mass.